 Joint Ventures/Licensing

-Foreigners are free to enter into joint ventures with Haitian citizens.
+Foreigners are free to establish joint ventures with Haitian citizens.
 The distribution of shares is a private matter between partners.
 Foreign companies are free to own private property in Haiti, and there are no restrictions on the repatriation of profits.
 The law does not, however, permit foreigners to own property or buildings alongside national borders, including the Haiti/Dominican border and maritime borders.
 Foreign citizens purchasing land in Haiti should be aware that Haiti’s cadaster has not been effectively maintained and land disputes are common.

 Express Delivery